FrancisCrickInstitute/pMANIC/docs/integration_methods.md

 **Result**: "True Area" - physically meaningful values with proper units (intensity × time).

+### Integration Window Endpoints
+- In both modes, integration windows use inclusive endpoints: points at exactly the left or right boundary are included in the area.

+### Per-Export Selection
+- You can choose the integration method at export time via the Export Options popup.
+- The popup defaults to the current setting under Settings → Legacy Integration Mode.

 ## Choosing the Right Method

 ### Use Time-Based Integration (Default) When: